Berkeley-CS195/fa23/syllabus.md

 ## Course Components and Grading

-The course is graded P/NP.
-The reason for that policy is to ensure that you can feel free to express opinions that are different from those of the instructors, both in class meetings and in written work.
+CS 195 is graded P/NP.
+The reason for this policy is to ensure that you can feel free to express opinions that are different from those of the instructors, both in class meetings and in written work.